limey-bean/Anacapa/README.md

   install.packages("rpart")
   ```

-  Installing these dependencies may take a very long time so no worries...
+  Installing these dependencies may take a very long time.

-  If you are have problems installing RcppParallel do the following steps:
+  If you are have problems installing RcppParallel, run the following commands:
   ```
   module load R/3.4.0
   R

   # at the R prompt issue:
   install.packages('BH',dependencies=TRUE)

-  # exit R and issue:
+  # exit R and run:
   export tbb_os=linux
   git clone --depth 1 https://github.com/RcppCore/RcppParallel

   # edit the file RcppParallel/src/tbb/build/linux.gcc.inc
   # and comment out (by adding a # symbol at the beginning of each line) the following lines:
   ifneq (,$(shell gcc -dumpversion | egrep  "^(4\.[8-9]|[5-9])"))
     RTM_KEY = -mrtm
   endif

   # save the file and issue:
   R CMD build RcppParallel
   R CMD INSTALL RcppParallel_4.4.1.tar.gz